 During this time, you’ll also want to create your team’s budget since you’ll be evaluating the health of your finances and making future projections.
 You can use our sports budget template to get started!

 Your business plan should be updated regularly to reflect changes in the market, industry, or operations.
-A well-written business plan can help you secure funding, attract new cheerleaders and guide your business decisions.
+A well-written business plan can help you secure funding, attract new cheerleaders, and guide your business decisions.

 Plan a cheerleading camp

-Creating a local cheerleading camp is a great way to establish trust, increase revenue and build brand momentum.
-Many programs put on a one-to two day clinic where cheerleaders learn new moves, participate in team-building exercises and practice for their final performance.
+Creating a local cheerleading camp is a great way to establish trust, increase revenue, and build brand momentum.
+Many programs put on a one- to two-day clinic where cheerleaders learn new moves, participate in team-building exercises, and practice for their final performance.

 It’s also a great opportunity for more advanced team members to work on their leadership skills by mentoring younger cheerleaders.
-You can collect registration fees from each participant to purchase t-shirts, lunch and prizes.
+You can collect registration fees from each participant to purchase t-shirts, lunch, and prizes.

 Stay organized

 Staying organized is critical to your team’s success.
-Being organized as a cheer team consists of consistent communication with parents, posting easily accessible information to your website and having timely registration windows.
+Being organized as a cheer team consists of consistent communication with parents, posting easily accessible information to your website, and having timely registration windows.

-Start your cheer squad today
+Create your competitive cheer squad today

-Starting a cheerleading team can be a great experience for everyone involved.
+Starting a cheerleading team can be a great experience for all involved.
 By following the steps outlined in this guide, you can create a safe and supportive environment for cheerleaders to learn new skills, build confidence, and develop lifelong friendships.
 Our team at Jersey Watch can provide you with the tools to get started today!